uqlibrary/technology-training/R/terminology.md

 * **Tidyverse**: if R is a _language_, the [Tidyverse](https://www.tidyverse.org/) is the most popular of its _dialects_.
 It is a cohesive group of data science packages that share a data structure, a design philosophy and a grammar.
 Many people will directly load the Tidyverse as soon as they start writing an R script (but you can also pick and choose which packages you need).
 * **Vector**: most often used to refer to an object that contains several values (i.e an object of one dimension, as it has a length greater than 1).
 * **Variable**: in R, "variable" most often means "a column in a data frame" (but some people might use it to mean "object").
+* **Vignette**: an extra piece of documentation that reads more like a story, and describes a process.
+Great to learn how to use a package!
 * **Warning**: not as bad as an error.
 Usually something important to take note of, but that doesn't mean running the code failed.